Design-Dude/ddBasecolor/README.md

 transparent(0.5); // decrease the opacity level by 50%, halfway the current opacity value and fully transparent
 ```
 #### vivid(sl)
-_sl_ is a value from 0 to 1 where 0 is the current level and 1 is the same color, fully saturated without any darkness or lightness.
+_sl_ is a value from 0 to 1 where 0 is the current level and 1 is the same colour, fully saturated without any darkness or lightness.
 By default, black, grey and white have a hue value of 0, which is equal to red when vividness is applied.
 ```
 vivid(1); // fully expose the hue color relative to the current saturation and lightness values
 ```